-- Segmentation- Compiling all of your marketing databases allows you to identify different consumer segments so that you can create content that specifically speaks to them.
-Creating buyer persona to address each of your customer segments can help you create the ideal marketing message for each of your customer segments.
+Compiling all of your marketing databases allows you to identify different consumer segments so that you can create content that specifically speaks to them.

-When an email fails to go to a recipient's inbox, this event is called a "bounce."
+When an email fails to go to an inbox, this event is called a bounce.
 There are two kinds of bounces:

 Bounces are a problem for two reasons.
 One, internet service providers may block you if you have an especially low deliverability rate.
 Two, a very low deliverability rate represents wasted time, money, and effort trying to reach nonexistent contacts.

 The solution to this challenge?
-Practice great email hygiene by:
+Adopting these great email hygiene tips:

-Also consider asking them to self-report their preferences for email communication, such as the frequency and content of their emails.
-This allows you to give them content that is more meaningful to them as frequently as they are comfortable with.
-Another benefit is that this can help with the next challenge:
+Also, consider asking them to self-report their preferences for email communication, such as the frequency and content of their emails.
+This allows you to give them content that is more meaningful to them as frequently as they want.

 Instead, a better strategy is to use good inbound marketing practices to earn your email subscribers rather than buying them.

 There are a few things that you can do to earn subscribers, such as:

 Provide a Clear Value Proposition When They Opt In.

 When a customer asks, "Why should I subscribe to your email?," you should have a clear answer.
 What is it that they will get out of being in your email list?